 Read comments on news websites.
-Browse Facebook and other social media sites.
-Follow Twitter.
+Browse or follow social media sites.
 Spend time in the cafeteria and the hallways, listening to what is being said.

 Create a fact sheet about the incident, and keep it updated-specifically correcting misinformation.
 Don't let misinformation take root in the school or community; once that happens, it becomes much more difficult to correct.